 Valerie is daily humbled and grateful for the bounty of gifts that yoga has bestowed upon her.
 Her intention in opening The Yoga Shala (in 2003) was to share this bounty with others.
 Valerie credits Tim Miller, whom she had the great good fortune of taking her first yoga class with in 1993, as having introduced her to this transformative practice.
 His example continues to guide and inform her teaching today.
-Valerie studied directly with Sri K Pattabhi Jois during his many visits to the United States, in addition to traveling to Mysore to study directly with Guruji and his family.
+Valerie studied directly with Sri K Pattabhi Jois during his many visits to the United States, in addition to traveling to Mysore to study directly with Guruji and his family over the years.
 Prior to her introduction to yoga, Valerie was a member of the 1984 US Olympic Team in rhythmic gymnastics and studied modern dance in undergraduate and graduate programs at UCLA.

 Jean is an avid student of yoga, violin and energy medicine.
 She is an experienced teacher in each of these disciplines.
 A graduate of Yale University, she has nearly completed a three year 200 hour teaching certification with Beryl Bender Birch and has completed a primary series training with Tim Miller.
 In addition, she is grateful to Val and many other teachers who have inspired her.
 Jean is also an accomplished violinist having performed in orchestras in Canada, Germany and the US.
 Through her daily work as a teacher, Jean hopes to contribute to the healing of the earth, her people and all living beings everywhere.